chris-straka/weibuddies/LEARNING.md

 # Learning

-## Scrypt vs Bcryptjs vs Argon2
+## Working with Kafka as a StatefulSet is tricky sometimes

-I decided on scrypt (from the builtin node crypto module) because I like using native modules.
-I read that argon2 is newer and is more memory intensive for the dude trying to  it's memory intensive.
-After reading the official docs for scrypt it sounds like it's also memory intensive so that sounds good to me
+I ran into [this error](https://www.orchome.com/10529) and it was hard to figure out because the proposed solution didn't seem to work.
+After reading this [post on SO](https://stackoverflow.com/questions/65687515/delete-kubernetes-persistent-volume-from-statefulset-after-scale-down), I thought maybe I had to delete the persistent volume claim so that it also deletes the persistent volume but it didn't seem to work for me either.
+I think it was having problems deleting the pv after the pvc and I think I was running into [this github issue](https://github.com/kubernetes/kubernetes/issues/69697).
+I ended up going into the troubleshooting page for docker desktop's and resetting things there and everything seemed to work okay after that.

-## Data persistence not managed by k8s
+## Choice of hash function

-It looks like the persistent volume for a stateful set is not wiped out when the application is scaled down.
-After reading this [post on SO](https://stackoverflow.com/questions/65687515/delete-kubernetes-persistent-volume-from-statefulset-after-scale-down), it looks like I have to delete the PVC everytime I run into [this error](https://www.orchome.com/10529).
+I decided on scrypt (from the node crypto module) because I like using the core modules and I like to trim down on my dependencies.
+But I also read that argon2 is popping off in the [password hashing competition](https://en.wikipedia.org/wiki/Password_Hashing_Competition), so maybe that's the better choice.